Jeffboat property being auctioned off after closing in 2018

 Jeffboat opened their gates at 8 a.m. with the auction opening at 9 a.m. and they are getting rid of everything from wrenches and office supplies to big cranes.

-Plant and Machinery, Inc. is putting on the two-day auction and says they'll be selling the big stuff Sept.18 with about 687 machines and tSept.19 they'll sell 1200 smaller items.
+Plant & Machinery, Inc. is putting on the two-day auction and says they'll be selling the big stuff on Sept.18th with about 687 machines, on Sept.19th they'll sell 1200 smaller items.

 They expect to sell 98-percent of the stuff on the 80-acre property.